-By default, an internet browser will store information about the pages visited during an internet browsing session.
-This information can include anything from personal log-in information, to information accessed on a specific website, or random on-site content.
+By default, your internet browser will store information about the pages visited during an internet browsing session.
+This information can include anything from personal log-in information to information accessed on a specific website, or random on-site content.
 This can be a good thing (saving passwords etc) however, depending on the type of information saved by a browser it may put users at some security risks.
 This article will explain the safest and most effective methods for deleting your browser history and protecting your personal information.

 There is also a variety of software that can make the procedure automatic on most browsers.
 We recommend CCleaner.